SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 2:35 p.m.

 --------------------

-Call money rate steady at Friday's close of 8.60/8.65 percent, as demand was stable in the second week of the reporting fortnight.
-Rate had closed at the same level on Saturday in illiquid market.
+Call money rate at 8.65/8.70 percent, little changed from Thursday's close of 8.70/75 percent, on steady demand for funds from banks towards the end of the first week of the reporting fortnight.

 GOLD <0#MAU:>